Shane Yellowbird

-Shane Yellowbird (July 7, 1979 – April 25, 2022) was a Canadian country music singer-songwriter from Hobbema, Alberta.
+Shane Yellowbird (July 7, 1979 – April 25, 2022) was a Canadian country music singer-songwriter from Maskwacis, Alberta.
 A Cree, in 2007, he was named the Aboriginal Entertainer of the Year at the Aboriginal People's Choice Music Awards, Chevy Trucks' Rising Star of the Year at the Canadian Country Music Awards and his song "Pickup Truck" was one of the year's ten most played country songs.

 Early life

 Yellowbird was born in Hobbema, Alberta, on 7 July 1979.
 He attended Ponoka Composite High School.
-He first began singing while in speech therapy to treat his severe stuttering.
+He suffered a severe stuttering problem as a child, for which he attended a speech therapist who suggested he sing his sentences.
+This method proved successful in treating him, and led to an interest in music.